iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 > Never worked.
 I tried entering my positive code for a week and it kept telling me it couldn't verify the code.<br> :date: __2020-11-24 00:37:54__

 > "Those who would give up essential Liberty, to purchase a little temporary Safety, deserve neither Liberty nor Safety." -Benjamin Franklin<br> :date: __2020-11-21 14:57:41__

-> I tested positive for coronavirus 2 minutes after downloading.
-Stay far away.<br> :date: __2020-11-18 01:21:06__

-> You should improving this app it doesn't refresh I need Uninstaller and install every time:(<br> :date: __2020-11-17 03:15:22__

-> Tracking app...
-Is someone marks as being exposed they can find u.
-I already had it.
-No thank you.<br> :date: __2020-11-16 21:47:22__

-> "it's just an app", they said.
-"Just turn on your Bluetooth", they said.
-"It's just to help the public be proactive", they said.
-Let's just give the government the easy access to more areas of our lives.
-"No cash here, only credit or debit", they said.
-No anonymity anymore.
-Before you know it, we will all have barcodes printed on our foreheads you mindless dweebs.<br> :date: __2020-11-16 10:11:49__

-> Great idea but won't reload.<br> :date: __2020-11-15 10:43:17__

-> Tells me it's installed but doesn't open.
-Doesn't show in my phone<br> :date: __2020-11-14 16:46:45__